vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 Turn: - | Convince: 4 | Threaten: 4 | Beat-or-Subdue: 3
 #### Moves
 - **Four-Piece**: Fireside consists of four different distinct members and has a size factor of 1.
 Each time a spectrum is maxed out, clear it and reduce each spectrum by 1.
 When a spectrum's maximum reaches 0, Fireside is defeated.
 Targeting a specific member may have different results.
-- **Payday**: Statuses towards social spectrums using *money* gain an extra tier against Damon.
-- **Morals**: Status towards social spectrums using *morals* gain an extra tier against Luca and Joe.
-- **Make it Personal**: Statuses towards social spectrums against Ezra, Luca, or Joe's mundane lives gain an extra tier.
-Jeopardizing their relationships gain another extra two tiers.
-The first time this is invoked, they immediately gain a tier-2 status reflecting their reaction.
+- **Make it Personal**: When mentioning their real lives, they immediately gain a tier-2 status reflecting their reaction.
 ---
 - **Ezra**: When Fireside is *Threatened*, retaliate with a hard move.
 They are also armed with a **handgun**.
 As a hard move, they can prepare a molotov (*firebomb*).
 As an intrusion, they can **throw a molotov**.
 - **Damon**: When Fireside is *Threatened*, retaliate with a hard move.
 They are also armed with a **handgun**.
 They have combat training: physical statuses they take are reduced by 1, while physical statuses they give are increased by 1.
 - **Luca**: When Fireside is *Convinced*, gain *second-thoughts-1*.
 Luca tries to talk it out whenever they can (remove up to two tiers of *alertness* statuses or give *distracted-2*).
 Social statuses they give and take are increased by 1.
 - **Joe**: When Fireside is *Convinced*, gain *second-thoughts-1*.
 Once per scene, give up a **clue** when asked before being stopped from saying anything else.
+Social statuses they take are increased by 1.
 - Call out a person (*targeted-1*).
 - Fire their handgun (*shot-in-the-dark-2* or *clean-shot-3*).
 - Throw a molotov (Burn a *firebomb* tag to *light-em-up-3 and create a *fire patch* tag).
 - Crowbars and fists (*bruised-2* or *subdue-2*).
-- Run like hell (*Deny Them Something They Want)*.
+- Run like hell (*Deny Them Something They Want*).
 - Talk it out (*compromise-2* or *sympathy-2*).
 ---
 - Brandish a gun and make a threat.
 - Run at someone and yell.
 - Ezra pulls out a bottle from a bag.
 You hear a lighter click.
-- Reveal their nature: Ezra is desperate and panicked.
-Damon is cold and dangerous.
+- Reveal their nature: Ezra is desperate and tense.
+Damon is greedy and dangerous.
 Luca is rational and friendly.
 Joe is a klutz, but loyal.